usakhelo/batchcam/readme.md

 ### Main Features

-Here is the list of options that could be assigned to each camera.
+Here is the list of options that can be assigned to each camera.

 * IMAGE RESOLUTION.
 Resolution could be selected from the listbox or entered in the width and height spinners.
 Next to these spinners are placed two buttons to quickly double or halve the resolution.
 There are also two buttons to get and set resolution from/to Render Setup window.